 Today let's bust some project management myths so that you can start a project with a good mindset and ultimately get things done better!

-Over the years, project management principles have been used to transform process and people, optimize talent and tools and achieve desired outcomes within the clarifying parameters of budget, quality, and time.
+Over the years, project management principles have been used to transform processes and people, optimize talent and tools, and achieve desired outcomes within the clarifying parameters of budget, quality, and time.
 As more companies embrace a project-based approach to value creation and goal setting, the field of project management becomes even more crucial to organizational success.

 Not everything you hear about it is true, however.
 Managing projects already comes with a horde of challenges.
 Giving myths more weight than they deserve only makes it more difficult to meet project objectives.
 So, it's high time for some serious myth-busting.